Important Risks and Commitments

 It is much more likely that you could lose your capital in an early-stage company than make a profit from it.
 These investments can be subject to sudden and large falls in value.
 The risk of investing in small companies and the risk of failure are higher.

 Any underlying unquoted investments are illiquid and generally not publicly traded or freely marketable.
 Performance information that affects price is also less readily available.
-Consequently, it might be difficult to realise an investment and it make take a long time for realisations to occur.
+Consequently, it might be difficult to realise an investment and it may take a long time for realisations to occur.
 The sale price achieved for these investments and the timing of any such realisation may be influenced by a large number of factors.
-Where a service such an unquoted IHT portfolio offers the facility to sell shares to make a withdrawal, there must be a willing buyer for such shares at an acceptable price.
+Where a service such as an unquoted IHT portfolio offers the facility to sell shares to make a withdrawal, there must be a willing buyer for such shares at an acceptable price.

 Investments quoted on AIM are volatile and illiquid and there is usually a significant difference between buying and selling price.
 The price could be subject to rapid fluctuations.